Uvaismon/StudentCertifierAPI/README.md

 >
 > ### Return values
 > - message: Error message if any exception is raised.
 Success message if the account is created suucessfully.
-> - result: 1, if account created successfully, 0 otherwise.
+> - result: 1, if account created successfully, otherwise 0.

 > ## ***/auth/login/<user_type>***
 > Login into user account.